Engaged Encounter Part II: Three to Get Married?

 Are We Ready?

-In this presenation, we begin to understand that OUR is a call to become part of the Church.
-The team illustrates the difference between preparation for a wedding day (engagement) and preparation for a lifetime of (betrothal).
+In this presenation, we begin to understand that OUR Sacrament is a call to become part of the Church.
+The team illustrates the difference between preparation for a wedding day (engagement) and preparation for a lifetime of marriage (betrothal).

 This talk encourages couples to: